1 5 A B C D E F G H I J K L M N P R S T W Y Z

 Definition of New Mexico music

-• (en español: música Nuevo Mexicana) a style and genre of music originating in New Mexico, in the modern day United States.
-Traditional New Mexico music has its origin in folk musics of the Pueblos and Neomexicanos throughout the Spanish, Mexican, and American territorial phases, which was then adapted and modified alongside Apache, Navajo, Comanche, Mexican, and American wanderers and settlers in the Pueblo and Neomexicano towns.
-The genre entered popular music within New Mexico during the 1950s and 1960s, and ever since has incorporated numerous American and Mexican pop music styles, from rockabilly to Latin pop music.
-Songs are generally complex in form, though instrumental songs are not uncommon, typically they are performed with vocalization.
-Typified by its usage for dancing, with lyrics in New Mexican Spanish, New Mexican English, Spanglish, Tiwa, Hopi, Zuni, and Navajo languages.
-Songs are usually accompanied by acoustic or electric guitar, drums, trumpets, violin, and accordian; as well as instruments from Regional Mexican, Native American, Norteño, Rock music, Jazz, Country, Western, Pueblo, Apache, and Navajo music.
+• (español: música Nuevo Mexicana) a style and genre of music originating in New Mexico, in the modern day United States.
+Traditional New Mexico music has its origin in folk musics of the Hispano, Native, and cowboy communities.
+This country-folk genre entered popular music within New Mexico during the 1950s and 1960s, and ever since has incorporated numerous American and Mexican popular music styles, from rockabilly to Latin jazz music.
+Songs are generally vocally driven in form, though instrumental songs are not uncommon.
+Typified by its usage for dancing, with lyrics in New Mexican Spanish and indigenous languages, and sometimes New Mexican English.

 • Al Hurricane